kujalk/GCP-Mysql-Spanner-Migration/ReadME.txt

 Method
 -------
+[1] Fill the values in Provider.tf and terraform.tfvars
-[1] terraform init
+[2] terraform init
-[2] terraform plan - To check all resources which will be created [3] terraform apply -> Provide "yes" for confirmation [4] terraform destroy -> Provide "yes" for confirmation also Make sure to stop the job before applying the "terraform destroy"
+[3] terraform plan - To check all resources which will be created [4] terraform apply -> Provide "yes" for confirmation [5] terraform destroy -> Provide "yes" for confirmation also Make sure to stop the job before applying the "terraform destroy"

 Extra Info
 ------------